 University of Toronto ID Card and Email

-Starting June 2018, obtain your University of Toronto ID card - your 'Tcard' - from the Tcard office located in the Koffler Student Centre.
+Starting June 2019, obtain your University of Toronto ID card - your 'Tcard' - from the Tcard office located in the Koffler Student Centre.
 Please bring your letter of acceptance and proper documentation (visit the Tcard office website for a list of appropriate documentation) with you when obtaining your T Card.
-In addition to regular hours, the Tcard Office will be open select Saturdays in the summer.

 Your UTORid and university email account will be given to you after you obtain your Tcard.
 You will need your UTORid account to use any and all resources at the University of Toronto.
 Your @mail.utoronto.ca email address will be the main source of communication between you and the University of Toronto.
 You must add this new email to your ACORN account and delete any other email address you currently have on ACORN.